-The faculty reserves the right to request the withdrawal of any student whose personal integrity, health, or maturity demonstrates unfitness to continue preparation for professional nursing.
+The faculty reserves the right to request the withdrawal of any student whose personality, health, or conduct demonstrates unfitness to continue preparation for professional nursing.

 Readmission.
 A student who is dismissed from the School may address a petition for reinstatement to the Office of the Dean at least one semester prior to the requested date of enrollment.
 The Committee on Admission, Progression, and Graduation may approve readmission if conditions imposed at time of dismissal have been met and there is evidence that successful progress may be made toward the degree.